cms-met/MetTools/MetPhiCorrections/README.md

 #### Met phi corrections
   Tools for the derivation of MET phi corrections.
-The actual corrections are in cms-met/cmssw
+The actual corrections are in cms-met/cmssw\

+  The full recipe below is supposed to work on `CMSSW_10_2_11`.

 ###### How to derive MET phi corrections
 1. (Skip this step if the binning in PF Candidate species and eta stays unchanged) Met-phi corrections are constructed separately in bins of PF Candidate species and eta, roughly corresponding to the subdetectors.
 These Categories are defined in `MetTools/MetPhiCorrections/python/tools/categories.py`\